Ever wonder how you can keep browsing the net without filling up your browser history?

 - Select ‘New Private Window’ or press Shift + ⌘+ N

-These steps should be more than enough for opening the incognito tab in Apple Safari browser
+These steps should be more than enough to open the incognito tab in the Apple Safari browser

 How to Open Incognito Tab in Microsoft Edge

-- Open the Edge Menu located on the upper right corner of the browser
+- Open the Edge Menu located in the upper right corner of the browser

-Most of these steps should be more than enough for you to know as to how to open incognito tab in Chrome, Edge, Firefox, and Safari Browser.
+Most of these steps should be enough for you to know how to open the incognito tab in Chrome, Edge, Firefox, and Safari Browser.

-But you might be wondering now, why do we need Incognito Tab for all these browsers exactly?
+But you might wonder why we need Incognito Tab for all these browsers.
 Let us find out!